bartvanerp/SPSsite/content/disciplines/discrete/discretesignalprocessing_signals_basics.md

 ## The (Dirac) delta pulse
-The Dirac delta pulse is the most elemenary signal in the discrete-time domain.
+The Dirac delta pulse is the most elementary signal in the discrete-time domain.
 It namely represents a single sample.
 The Dirac delta pulse is defined as
 $$
 \boxed{
 \text{Dirac delta pulse:} \qquad